sedaro/model-exchange/README.md

   end
 ```

 In this decentralized translation network, if a change were to be detected in model `C`, the change will be propagated to all other models within the network via the existing Translational mappings.
-Optimizations also possible such that if a change to `C` causes `B` to change but the Translational model `B <-> D` doesn't results in changes to `D`, `E` and `F` will not be affected.
+Optimizations are also possible such that if a change to `C` causes `B` to change but the Translational model `B <-> D` doesn't results in changes to `D`, `E` and `F` will remain untouched.

 #### Model Adapters

 In Model Exchange, all models exist in a common intermediate representation (IR).
 A simple adapter is written to convert a foreign model representation to and from the IR.
-Model Exchange also ships with many built-in adapters:
+Model Exchange ships with many built-in adapters:

 - Excel
 - Magicdraw/Cameo Systems Modeler (SysML)